mono/website/docs/about-mono/supported-platforms/playstation4.md

 registered PlayStation®4 developers.
 To obtain a copy please submit a post in [this PS4 DevNet forum thread](https://ps4.siedev.net/forums/thread/16145), detailing your GitLab username and email address.

+You need to access the PS4 DevNet from an IP address accepted by Sony or you will get an access denied error.